Wells Trumbull of Seattle Is Your Spinal Cord Injury Lawyer

 SCI’s are among the most costly types of injuries that people can experience.
 The costs can range from thousands of dollars to millions, depending on the type of care required for victims.
 When our spinal cord injury lawyers take on a case, we need to figure out what your lifetime cost will be so that we can recover financial compensation for your future.

 Any number of circumstances can cause a spinal cord injury.
-If you or a loved one has a severely injured spinal cord through no fault of your own, receiving the right legal advice from a spinal cord injury lawyer can prove extremely helpful in navigating a complex legal procedure.
+If you or a loved one has a severely injured spinal cord through no fault of your own, receiving the right legal advice from a Seattle spinal cord injury attorney can prove extremely helpful in navigating a complex legal procedure.

 Neck injuries are very dangerous, especially ones to the cervical region of the spine.
 Neck problems may cause quadriplegia – when both your arms and legs are paralyzed.
 Additionally, you might have weakness in some regions of the body.
 Symptoms may include numbness in one or more hands or feet, bowel or bladder dysfunction, or sexual dysfunction.